fbpx

 Click here for more information on this Facility team.

-Paineira beamline will receive proposals from external users in the next call (August 2023).
-Granted proposals with beamtime will be executed from January to July 2024.
-The beamline will operate only in 19.5 keV (wavelength 0.620 Å), with high-resolution detection (FWHM of ~ 0.008°, ~ 4h for data acquisition) and fast detection (FWHM of ~ 0.07°, ~ 2 min for data acquisition).
-A standard PXRD analysis at room temperature or temperatures varying from -180 °C to 300 °C will be acquired in the high-throughput mode operation.
-In situ XRD analysis using a capillary cell reactor will be possible but with some restrictions now.
-A controlled flow of inert gases, such as N2 and He, and synthetic air and temperature variation from 25 °C up to 850°C, at room pressure will be feasible.
-Flowing vapor and liquids, such as water at ambient pressure, will also be possible.
+The beamline will operate at an energy between 5 – 20keV (wavelength between 2.4796Å – 0.6199Å), with high-resolution detection (FWHM of ~ 0.008°, ~4h for data acquisition) and fast detection (FWHM of ~0.07°, ~2 min for data acquisition).
+A standard PXRD analysis at room temperature or temperatures ranging from -180°C to 300°C will be acquired in high-throughput mode operation.
+In situ XRD analysis using the capillary reactor will be possible but with some restrictions in this period.
+A controlled flow of inert gases, such as N2 e He, and synthetic air and some gas mixtures, such as 3%H2/He; 4%CH4/He and 20%CO2/He.
+In addition to temperature variation from 25 °C to 850 °C, at ambient pressure.
+The flow of steam and liquids, such as water at ambient pressure, will also be possible.

 LAYOUT & OPTICAL ELEMENTS